daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

     ```shell
     $ qrencode -t ansiutf8 < /etc/wireguard/mobile.conf
     ```

-### Set up the client
-At this point, you've created the server and client configuration and have the server interface running.
-Now you need to get the client configuration onto your phone.

-1. On your phone, download the Wireguard mobile app.

-2. In the Wireguard mobile app, add a new tunnel and select **Create a new QR code**.

-2. On the server, open the QR code.
+3. Open the QR code.
 If you have a plain text QR code, you can use `cat` or a text editor like `nano` to display it.
     ```shell
     $ cat /etc/wireguard/mobile.conf
     ```

+4. On your phone, download the Wireguard mobile app.

+5. In the Wireguard mobile app, add a new tunnel and select **Create a new QR code**.

-3. Use your phone to scan the QR code and save the settings.
+6. Use your phone to scan the QR code and save the settings.

-### Connect to the server from the client
+### Start the interfaces and connect
+1. On the server, use the following command to start the `wg0` interface:
+    ```shell
+    $ wg-quick up wg0
+    ```
+2. Start the Wireguard service:
+    ```shell
+    $ sudo systemctl start wg-quick@wg0.service
+    ```
-Use the Wireguard mobile app to start the client interface.
+3. On your phone, use the Wireguard mobile app to activate the client interface.

 You should now have an active, encrypted Wireguard tunnel between your server and phone.
 Enjoy accessing your server from anywhere!